-A physical punishment inflicted on a child by a teacher or any adult in authority, such as the guardian, as a form of discipline, and is considered as Physical Abuse.
+Physical punishment inflicted on a child by a teacher or any adult in authority, such as the guardian, is a form of discipline and is considered Physical Abuse.

+d.
 Emotional Abuse

-Is the persistent emotional ill-treatment of a child, such as to cause severe and persistent adverse effects to the child's emotional development.
-It may involve conveying to children they are worthless, unloved, and inadequate or valued only in so far as they meet the needs of another person.
-It may cause the child to feel frightened, in danger, or to be exploited or corrupted.
+It is the persistent emotional ill-treatment of a child, such as causing severe and persistent adverse effects on the child's emotional development.
+It may involve conveying to children they are worthless, unloved, inadequate, or valued only in so far as they meet the needs of another person.
+It may cause the child to feel frightened, in danger, or be exploited or corrupted.
+Possible signs of emotional abuse are e.
 Sexual Abuse